Non Sono Stupido – I’m not stupid

 I had a few dollars left that I had been saving.
 Nick and I went to the store to find gifts I could bring back for Mom, Bent, Grandma, and Elisabeth.
 After I had bought the presents, I was all out of Canadian money.

-After we got back, I packed my belongings.
-I could not fit everything in my suitcase, including the rock collection Erik once gave me.
-The rocks meant a lot to me because they had very valuable gems stones in them of all different colors.
-Nick told me not to worry he would take good care of my things until I got back.
+The rocks meant a lot to me because they contained valuable gemstones in all different colors.
+Nick told me not to worry, he would take good care of my things until I got back.

 Leave a Reply